 Participating in AMID is a good investment.
 Since 1998 nearly 500 trainees participated in the EADI accredited AMID programme.
 Today, over 72% of these alumni is still working in the field of international development.
 Trainees value AMID for gaining relevant academic knowledge and practical skills, work experience, and network and award the programme with 7.6 out of 10 score in reaching its objective.
 Tracer Study 2017

 The AMID academic year runs from February to February.
 You will be employed at an organisation based in the Netherlands engaged in international development for the full year.
 Please note that some organisations may require you to start on January 1.
 Trainees work four days a week for a compensation of at least the minimum wage.
+In addition organisations pay for 90% of the tuition fee and for commuting expenses.
+Some organisations offer a higher compensation or additional benefits; this is to be discussed between the trainee and organisation.
 The organisation does not provide a job guarantee.

 The objective of the programme is twofold.
 First, to train students with a Master's degree to become well-qualified professionals who are able to critically contribute to, and pursue a career in the field of international development.
 Second, to bridge the gap between academia, policy and practice in the field of international development.